TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-devices-overview-troubleshoot-restrict-access.md

 # Can I restrict access to Devices in the Azure AD administration portal?

+Yes, you can restrict access to the Azure AD administrtion portal to administrators.
+Non-administrators will not be able to access any Azure AD data in the administration portal.

 ## **Recommended steps**

-You can restrict access to Azure AD administation portal to administrators.
-Non-administrators will not be able to access any Azure AD data in the administration portal.

 1. Navigate to Users & Groups -> User Settings
 2. Select "Yes"
 3. Save the settings

-> [!NOTE]
+## **Remarks**

-> You cannot limit the restiction to just Devices.
-> It does not restrict such access using PowerShell or another client such as Visual Studio.
+You cannot limit the restiction to just Devices.
+It does not restrict such access using PowerShell or another client such as Visual Studio.

 ## **Recommended documents**